 Guide on How to Enforce Social Distancing in the Manufacturing Industry

 Since the COVID-19 pandemic started in March 2020, many office-based employees that work in the warehouse or industrial sector have been working from home using remote communication tools such as Microsoft Teams and Zoom.
 The world of work has dramatically changed for the present and the future as a result of the Coronavirus pandemic.
 This change in work functionality has had an impact on how workspaces are going to be laid out in future years.
-Many manufacturing and warehouse businesses are classed as essential; therefore, they have continued to operate throughout the COVID-19 pandemic.
+Many manufacturing and warehouse businesses are classed as essential (for best warehouse service – check it out here); therefore, they have continued to operate throughout the COVID-19 pandemic.

 In this blog post, we’ll give you some tips on how you can enforce social distancing in your business to keep your employees COVID safe.

 Your staff at the warehouse or industrial plant must be aware of any government guidelines and how they can feel safe while at work.
 They need to be mindful of how COVID-19 spreads and how can they stop the virus spreading by washing their hands frequently and keeping distanced from other people.
 Communication with your employees is important, it is a good idea to hold a virtual meeting with all employees explaining the COVID-19 regulations and what staff need to do to keep themselves and those around them safe.

 Physical Dividers & Barriers

 The on-going Coronavirus pandemic has made us all rethink the physical distance we should be from other people.
 Physical barriers and dividers can help staff keep their social distance to stop the spread of the virus.
 You could install dividers between each machine or computer, this helps employees continue to communicate effectively.
 This is an effective way of instructing staff on keeping a 2-metre distance from others.
 Segregation dividers can reduce the spread of COVID-19 and ensures that all staff members feel safe when they go to work.